meteor-gazelle/meteor-gazelle/doc/specs/staffPage.md

 2. The staff page is generated, including the username hyperlink and the user's staff page description.
 ### 2.0 User editing their staff page description

-**Primary Actor:** A user that qualifies for a staff page description
+**Primary Actor:** A user that belongs to a user class that is displayed on the staff page.

 **Brief:** Staff members must be able to edit the staff page description that shows up next to their username on the staff page.